Mouth breathing

 Mouth breathing, medically known as chronic oral ventilation, is long-term breathing through the mouth.
 It often is caused by an obstruction to breathing through the nose, the innate breathing organ in the human body.
-However, by the early 20th century, the term "mouth-breather" had developed a pejorative slang meaning connoting a stupid person.
+However, by the early 20th century, the term "mouth-breather" had developed a pejorative slang meaning in the United States connoting a stupid person.

 Etymology

 Image 23 from the 1903 book by William F. Barry, M.D., The Hygiene of the Schoolroom.
 Barry describes this child as having "the typical face of a mouth-breather".

 In the early 20th century, "mouth-breather" was a technical term used by doctors to describe children who were breathing through their mouths due to an underlying medical condition.
-English lexicographer Jonathon Green notes that by 1915, the phrase "mouth-breather" had developed a pejorative connotation within English slang, defined as a "stupid person".
-Currently, the Macmillan Dictionary defines the term "mouth breather" as a pejorative noun that is used to mean "a stupid person".
+English lexicographer Jonathon Green notes that by 1915, the phrase "mouth-breather" had developed a pejorative connotation within English slang, defined as a "stupid person."
+Currently, the Oxford English Dictionary notes that the term "mouth-breather" is "North American Slang" used to denote "A stupid person."

 Causes

-In about 85% of cases, it is an adaptation to nasal congestion, and frequently occurs during sleep.
+In about 85% of cases, it is an adaptation to nasal congestion, which may lead to mouth breathing during sleep.
 More specialized causes include: antrochoanal polyps; a short upper lip which prevents the lips from meeting at rest (lip incompetence); and pregnancy rhinitis, which tends to occur in the third trimester of pregnancy.